-Leverage Risk: To the extent the Portfolio uses leveraging techniques, its net asset value ("NAV") may be more volatile because leverage tends to exaggerate the effect of changes in interest rates and any increase or decrease in the value of the Portfolio's investments.
+Leverage Risk: When the Portfolio borrows money or otherwise leverages its portfolio, its net asset value ("NAV") may be more volatile because leverage tends to exaggerate the effect of changes in interest rates and any increase or decrease in the value of the Portfolio's investments.
+The Portfolio may create leverage through the use of reverse repurchase agreements, forward commitments, or by borrowing money.